Skip to content

 Do I need to carry USD to the Maldives?

-Can I use credit card in the Maldives?
+Can I use a credit card in the Maldives?

 The Maldives is getting into contactless payments.
-Spot the contactless symbol, and you can tap your card for purchases up to 2,000 Maldivian rufiyaa.
+Spot the contactless symbol, and you can tap your card for purchases up to 2,000 Maldivian rufiyaas.
 For more, you’ll need your PIN.

-If you plan to use your card in the Maldives, watch out for currency conversion fees and bank charges.
+If you plan to use your card to pay in the Maldives, be aware of currency conversion fees and bank charges.

 Before using your card in the Maldives, it’s wise to give your bank a heads-up.
 This stops them from flagging your overseas transactions as suspicious and blocking your card.